Collapsology: Jared Diamond

-Modern collapsologists
+Modern collapsologists in Europe

 Since the invention of the term collapsology, many French personalities gravitate in or around the collapsologists' sphere.
 Not all have the same vision of civilizational collapse, some even reject the term "collapsologist", but all agree that contemporary industrial civilization, and the biosphere as a whole, are on the verge of a global crisis of unprecedented proportions.
 According to them, the process is already under way, and it is now only possible to try to reduce its devastating effects in the near future.
 The leaders of the movement are Yves Cochet and Agnès Sinaï of the Momentum Institute (a think tank exploring the causes of environmental and societal risks of collapse of the thermo-industrial civilization and possible actions to adapt to it), and Pablo Servigne and Raphaël Stevens who wrote the essay How everything can collapse: A manual for our times.

 Beyond the French collapsologists mentioned above, one can mention: Aurélien Barrau (astrophysicist), Philippe Bihouix (engineer, low-tech developer), Dominique Bourg (philosopher), Valérie Cabanes (lawyer, seeking recognition of the crime of ecocide by the international criminal court), Jean-Marc Jancovici (energy-climate specialist), and Paul Jorion (anthropologist, sociologist).

 In 2020 the French humanities and social science website Cairn.info published a dossier on collapsology titled The Age of Catastrophe, with contributions from historian François Hartog, economist Emmanuel Hache, philosopher Pierre Charbonnier, art historian Romain Noël, geoscientist Gabriele Salerno, and American philosopher Eugene Thacker.

-Even if the term remains rather unknown in the Anglo-Saxon world, many publications deal with the same topic (for example the 2017 David Wallace-Wells article "The Uninhabitable Earth" and 2019 bestselling book of the same name, probably a mass-market collapsology work without using the term).
-It is now gradually spreading on general and scientific English speaking social networks.
-In his book Anti-Tech Revolution: Why and How, Ted Kaczynski also warned of the threat of catastrophic societal collapse.
+The European academic who launched collapse literature into global awareness was Jem Bendell.
+A professor of sustainability at the University of Cumbria in the U.K., Bendell initially wrote his 2018 paper for journal publication.
+His advocacy for, what he called, "deep adaptation" as a response to ongoing collapse quickly propelled his writing into the English-speaking public well beyond the U.K.

+Popularization of collapse literature in America

+New Society Publishers in Canada published several nonfiction books on the topic of collapse by the American writer John Michael Greer: The Long Descent (2008), Decline and Fall (2014), After Progress (2015), and Dark Age America (2016).

+In 2017 the American journalist David Wallace-Wells published an essay in New York Magazine titled "The Uninhabitable Earth".
+Two years later his book by the same title became a bestseller.
+Thenceforth, considerations of possible (or ongoing) collapse became widespread in English-speaking social networks and among a broad diversity of academics.

+Earlier still, in a 1995 manifesto Industrial Society and Its Future, Ted Kaczynski (a.k.a. the Unabomber) warned of the threat of catastrophic societal collapse.

+Popular terminology in the English language for discussing the topic of societal collapse includes the terms collapse and, more broadly, doom.
+Beginning in 2019, Michael Dowd proposed the term and concept of postdoom for those who understood that societal collapse was unavoidable (or already underway) yet wanted to reduce anxiety by focusing attention on outlooks and actions that could foster gratitude and meaning in daily life.